About Us

 Kathy Humphrey is an educational consultant with expertise in survey design and analysis, focus groups, facilitation, project management, and writing.
 Over the past few years, her primary clients have been the Michigan Assessment Consortium (MAEIA Project) and the Michigan Department of Education (MDE).

 Kathy was previously employed at Ingham Intermediate School District for 23 years.
 In that role she designed and managed evaluation projects for various educational initiatives.
 When Kathy retired from that role, she started her own consulting business.
 Having collaborated with Kathy Dewsbury-White (MAEIA Project Director) at Ingham ISD, she was delighted to join the MAEIA project.
-Her first task was to gather feedback about the tools and resources MAEIA was developing and then continued on the project as the Assessment Field Test Coordinator.
+Her first task was to gather feedback about the tools and resources MAEIA was developing.
+She then continued on the project as the Assessment Field Test Coordinator.

 Kathy’s contributions include project management and coordination for various components of MAEIA, technical services such as survey development, and assisting with writing and editing communications.
 She feels her most important contribution to MAEIA is being a life-long learner, willing to roll up her sleeves and dig in to learn whatever it takes to support the project.